-- Marriage: Statistics show that married people experience fewer claims, so if you get married, your insurance rate might be affected.
+- Marriage: Statistics show that married people experience fewer claims, so your insurance rate might be affected if you get married.

-- Change of address: Where you live might affect your insurance price.
-Premiums depend on how often claims occur, so things like living in the city where there are more drivers will result in a higher premium than living in a more rural area.
+- Change of address: A change of address might affect your insurance price.
+Premiums depend on how often claims occur, so things like living in a city with more drivers will result in a higher premium than living in a more rural area.

-- Driving history: Even if you’re not at-fault, getting into accidents might raise your insurance price.
-Filing multiple claims in one year could raise your premium upwards of 86 percent.
+- Driving history: Even if you’re not at fault, getting into accidents might raise your insurance price.
+Filing multiple claims in one year could increase your premium upwards of 86%.

-- Profession: Some jobs are seen as riskier than others.
+- Profession: Insurers see some jobs as riskier than others.
 For example, salespeople and lawyers work long hours and may spend a lot of time on the road, so they might have a higher premium than an 8-5 desk job.
 If your job changes, your premium might see a change too.

-Outside of these rating variables, there are other reasons premiums might increase.
+Outside of the personal rating variables that affect your rates, there are other reasons premiums might increase.
 These are usually on a wider scale and applied to everyone at once.
+Some examples include:

 - Insurance fraud: Insurance fraud is an $80 billion empire.
-Insurance companies diligently pursue and fight against fraud, but fake claims and staged accidents still affect everyone by increasing overall costs.
-That burden is eventually shared with policyholders, so if fraud increases, premiums might too.
+Insurance companies diligently pursue and fight against fraud, but fake insurance claims and staged accidents still affect everyone by increasing overall costs.
+They eventually share that burden with policyholders.
+So if fraud increases, premiums might too.

-- Gas prices: Interestingly enough, when gas prices go down, insurance prices go up.
-Lower gas prices inspire more people to drive, which increases accidents and subsequently car insurance rates.
+- Gas prices: Interestingly enough, insurance prices go up when gas prices go down.
+Lower gas prices inspire more people to drive, which increases accidents and, subsequently, car insurance rates.

-- Rising medical/repair costs: If mechanics start charging more for services, then insurance companies will spend more resolving claims.
-That will be felt in policyholders’ wallets.
-The same rationale applies for medical costs for those in accidents.
+- Rising medical/repair costs: If mechanics start charging more for services, insurance companies will spend more resolving claims.
+Policyholders will feel that in their wallets.
+The same rationale applies to medical costs for those in accidents.

 - Weather: If your area gets hit with unexpected storms and insurance has to pay out to repair a lot of damaged cars, premiums might go up.